Yuze-Zhao/Yuze-Zhao.github.io/index.md

 ## My Team in BNU

-- **Oct 2023**：Group photo for Harmonic Analysis and Its Applications Conference.
+- **Group photo for Harmonic Analysis and Its Applications Conference.**

 <div>
 <img src="/images/BNUHATeam.jpg">